 Hospice – a frequently misunderstood type of care – can often help.

 Before we talk about what hospice care is, let’s talk about what it is not.
-Hospice care is NOT giving up hope, and it does NOT hasten death.
+It is NOT giving up hope, and it does NOT hasten death.
 Sometimes patients in hospice actually live longer according to one study cited by the New Yorker: